STEVE INSKEEP, Host:

 Sandra Schubert, director of government affairs for the Environmental Working Group, complains that the farm bill just isn't doing enough for small family farmers.

-Ms. SANDRA SCHUBERT (Director, Environmental Working Group): We should build a safety net to help the farmers that need it, not help agribusinesses when they're making millions of dollars and profits because of corn ethanol.
+SANDRA SCHUBERT: We should build a safety net to help the farmers that need it, not help agribusinesses when they're making millions of dollars and profits because of corn ethanol.

-Mr. SAM WILLETT (Senior Director, National Corn Grower Association): We know that the prices are not going to stay where they are today.
+SAM WILLETT: We know that the prices are not going to stay where they are today.

 MCCAMMON: Sam Willett is senior director of public policy for the National Corn Growers Association.